christocracy/cordova-plugin-background-geolocation/README.md

 ## Behaviour

 The plugin has features allowing you to control the behaviour of background-tracking, striking a balance between accuracy and battery-usage.
-In stationary-mode, the plugin attempts to decrease its power usage and accuracy by setting up a circular stationary-region of configurable #stationaryRadius. iOS has a nice system [Significant Changes API](https://developer.apple.com/library/ios/documentation/CoreLocation/Reference/CLLocationManager_Class/CLLocationManager/CLLocationManager.html#//apple_ref/occ/instm/CLLocationManager/startMonitoringSignificantLocationChanges), which allows the os to suspend your app until a cell-tower change is detected (typically 2-3 city-block change) Android uses [LocationManager#addProximityAlert](http://developer.android.com/reference/android/location/LocationManager.html).
+In stationary-mode, the plugin attempts to decrease its power usage and accuracy by setting up a circular stationary-region of configurable `stationaryRadius`. iOS has a nice system [Significant Changes API](https://developer.apple.com/library/ios/documentation/CoreLocation/Reference/CLLocationManager_Class/CLLocationManager/CLLocationManager.html#//apple_ref/occ/instm/CLLocationManager/startMonitoringSignificantLocationChanges), which allows the os to suspend your app until a cell-tower change is detected (typically 2-3 city-block change) Android uses [LocationManager#addProximityAlert](http://developer.android.com/reference/android/location/LocationManager.html).
 Windows Phone does not have such a API.

 When the plugin detects your user has moved beyond his stationary-region, it engages the native platform's geolocation system for aggressive monitoring according to the configured `desiredAccuracy`, `distanceFilter` and `locationTimeout`.
 The plugin attempts to intelligently scale `distanceFilter` based upon the current reported speed.
 Each time `distanceFilter` is determined to have changed by 5m/s, it recalculates it by squaring the speed rounded-to-nearest-five and adding `distanceFilter` (I arbitrarily came up with that formula.
 Better ideas?).